-I am broadly interested in the ways information systems intra-act with other aspects of social reality.
-I study sites and situations where actions are taken because of information and information systems.
+I am interested in relationship between information and agency in sociotechnical sites.
+I study sites and situations where human and technological agents interact or act upon each other because of information and information systems, especially robotics research laboratories and real-world robot deployments.
 I employ theoretical, qualitative, and sociotechnical methods in my work.

-You can find my recent publications on Academia.edu and Google Scholar.
+You can find my recent publications on Google Scholar and Academia.edu.

-I am interested in sites and situations where actions are taken because of information and information systems.
+I conduct theoretical and archival research on sites and situations where actions are taken because of information and information systems.
 I examine these phenomena empirically, theoretically, and technically.
 This includes work on:

 This project began with my dissertation, which developed a framework for the analysis of certainty production in information systems, and applied that to the global sociotechnical endeavor of computational timekeeping.